 Finding the best talent for your business is hard work.
 That’s why once you’ve got great employees, you’ve got to hold on to them for dear life.

-As delicious as Mars bars are, we suggest using employee development plans.
+As delicious as Mars bars are, using employee development plans is a better idea.
 When implemented well they boost productivity, motivate your team, increase employee retention, and help build your dream workplace culture.
 Not bad, eh?

 In this post, we’ll show how to create and implement employee development plans in five easy steps.
 Let's hop to it.

 An employee development plan is a roadmap that you create alongside an employee to help with their personal and professional development.
 It involves identifying any goals they may have and creating an action plan to help achieve them.

 While an individual employee’s goal could be to climb the organisational ladder or move in to a new role, a goal doesn’t need to be about “vertical” growth.
 It could be about developing existing skills, or learning how to produce better quality work.

 No two employee development plans will be the same.
 They are as unique as a great wine, and have to be tailored to an individual employee’s personal goals, interests and role within your company.